supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 13. On the **Enter password** page, enter the password **<inject key="AzureAdUserPassword"></inject>**.

-14. On the verify your identity page choose **Text** option.Now, enter the code that you have received in your registered phone number in the form of an SMS and click **Next**
+14. On the verify your identity page choose **Text** option.Now, enter the code that you have received in your registered phone number in the form of an SMS and click **Verify**

 11. At the Stay signed in message, select **No**.Outlook on the Web opens to  the odl user's inbox.